dojo/docs/dojox/rpc/Service.rst

   dojo.require("dojox.rpc.Service");

 There are several transports/envelopes that are defined in separate modules to minimize the size of dojox.rpc.Service.
-These must also be loaded if their used by the SMD:
+These must also be loaded if they are used by the SMD:

 * JSONP Transport requires `dojo.io.script <dojo/io/script>`_